Rupt/c-explicitly-controlled-testing/README.md

 You can test C code without hiding control flow in macros.

+We illustrate this with a goofy example, written in GNU C23.

 ## Example

 Macros `tect_once` and `tect_report` hide checking and reporting logic.